mbenetti/CRISP-DM-Rossmann/README.md

 ### CRISP-DM for Rossmann time series forecasting
 ![](https://facebook.github.io/prophet/static/quick_start_files/quick_start_12_0.png)

+The motivation behind this document is it relevance to real-world applications.
+Most data used for decision making day-to-day in industry is structured and/or in the form of a time-series.
+This document explore the end-to-end process of using CRISP-DM to analyses and revel insights from sales transactions.
+CRISP-DM stands for cross-industry process for data mining.
+It provides a structured approach to planning a data mining project.
+It is a robust and well-proven methodology.
+This model is an idealized sequence of events.
+In practice many of the tasks can be performed in a different order and it will often be necessary to backtrack to previous tasks and repeat certain actions.

 ## Option 1:
 You can download the jupyter notebook from this repositoty.
 The dataset instead can be download from: